aelindeman/xelabash/README.md

 Xelabash will also source `.profile` and `.bash_aliases`, if you have them.

-There are no dependencies to install.
-Enjoy.
+Git and Kubernetes prompt pieces are **opt-in.** Set `GIT_PROMPT=true` and/or `KUBE_PROMPT=true` in your `~/.profile` to activate them, or use a tool like [direnv](https://github.com/direnv/direnv) to do it conditionally based on your working directory.

 ## More pictures

-- full pwd
+- Full `cwd`

   ![dir](images/dir.png)

-- git status and branch
+- Git status and branch

   ![git](images/git.png)

-- kubernetes context (and namespace, if set)
+- Kubernetes context (and namespace, if set)

   ![kube](images/kube.png)

-- last process exit status
+- Last process exit status

   ![exit](images/exit.png)

-- username and hostname, when connected over ssh
+- Username and hostname, when connected via `ssh`

   ![ssh](images/ssh.png)

-- and they all work in combination with each other
+- ...and they all work in combination with each other

   ![combo](images/combo.png)